Fall 2025 Philosophy

 Introductory Logic

 3 hours.
 Course is offered in both face-to-face and online formats.
 Check the class schedule for details on specific sections.
 Note that the online format involves heavy computer usage; computer and internet access are required.
-Natural World - No Lab course.
+UIC GE Natural World No Lab course.
 To be properly registered, students must enroll in one Discussion and one Lecture.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method